Clean Energy Incentives & Rebates Canada (Updated 2021)

 There are currently 3 zero-emission vehicle (ZEV) incentives in British Columbia.
 All of these incentives, except for the Specialty use Vehicle Incentive Program, can be combined:

-- BC SCRAP-IT Program – A rebate up to $6,000 when you trade in a gas-powered vehicle when purchasing an electric vehicle.
+• BC SCRAP-IT Program – A rebate up to $300 when you trade in a gas-powered vehicle, which can be combined with other rebates for up to $5,000 when purchasing an electric vehicle.

-There are currently 1 electric vehicle charging station incentive in BC.
+There is currently 1 electric vehicle charging station incentive in BC.

 Low Income & Indigenous Incentive Programs

-- Energy Conservation Assistance Program – Similar to the free energy savings kit program, FortisBC, BC Hydro, and municipal utilities also offer free installation of these products, along with a free coaching on how you can save energy at home.
+• Energy Conservation Assistance Program – Similar to the free energy savings kit program, FortisBC, BC Hydro, and municipal utilities also offer free installation of these products to income-qualified BC residents, along with a free coaching on how you can save energy at home.

 Manitoba